airbrake/slate/source/index.md

 Field | Required | Description
 ------|----------|------------
-errors | true | An array of objects describing the error that occurred. errors/{i}/type | true | The class name or type of error that occurred. errors/{i}/message | false | A short message describing the error that occurred. errors/{i}/backtrace | true | An array of objects describing each line of the error's backtrace. errors/{i}/backtrace/{i}/file | true | The full path of the file in this entry of the backtrace. errors/{i}/backtrace/{i}/line | false | The file's line number in this entry of the backtrace. errors/{i}/backtrace/{i}/column | false | The line's column number in this entry of the backtrace. errors/{i}/backtrace/{i}/function | false | When available, the function or method name in this entry of the backtrace. context | false | An object describing additional context for this error. context/notifier | true | An object describing the notifier client library. context/notifier/name | true | The name of the notifier client submitting the request, e.g. "airbrake-js". context/notifier/version | true | The version number of the notifier client submitting the request, e.g. "1.2.3". context/notifier/url | true | A URL at which more information can be obtained concerning the notifier client. context/environment | false | The name of the server environment in which the error occurred, e.g. "staging", "production", etc. context/component | false | The component or module in which the error occurred.
+errors | true | An array of objects describing the error that occurred. errors/{i}/type | false | The class name or type of error that occurred. errors/{i}/message | false | A short message describing the error that occurred. errors/{i}/backtrace | false | An array of objects describing each line of the error's backtrace. errors/{i}/backtrace/{i}/file | false | The full path of the file in this entry of the backtrace. errors/{i}/backtrace/{i}/line | false | The file's line number in this entry of the backtrace. errors/{i}/backtrace/{i}/column | false | The line's column number in this entry of the backtrace. errors/{i}/backtrace/{i}/function | false | When available, the function or method name in this entry of the backtrace. context | false | An object describing additional context for this error. context/notifier | false | An object describing the notifier client library. context/notifier/name | false | The name of the notifier client submitting the request, e.g. "airbrake-js". context/notifier/version | false | The version number of the notifier client submitting the request, e.g. "1.2.3". context/notifier/url | false | A URL at which more information can be obtained concerning the notifier client. context/environment | false | The name of the server environment in which the error occurred, e.g. "staging", "production", etc. context/component | false | The component or module in which the error occurred.
 In MVC frameworks like Rails, this should be set to the controller.
 Otherwise, this can be set to a route or other request category. context/action | false | The action in which the error occurred.
 If each request is routed to a controller action, this should be set here.
 Otherwise, this can be set to a method or other request subcategory.